 The anonymous Redditor premiered their tech by releasing a series of videos featuring famous actresses cast in pornography.
 Other Redditors quickly followed suit; though users still needed to collect hundreds or even thousands of pictures of someone to use the Deepfakes AI, all of the hard, logical work in training the machine was automated.
 Suddenly, the entire internet had access to a technique that allowed them to map anyone–acquaintances, minors, enemies–into sexually explicit videos.
 It was easy to imagine where it would go next.

 The law was almost no help.
 So to cut the trend off at the pass, both Reddit and Pornhub quickly banned Deepfakes content on their own, classifying it similarly to revenge porn.
 For now, Deepfakes has been quarantined to the some of the cruder message boards of the internet.
-But to people like Ulbrich who watched this very technology be born, there is no stopping the revolution afoot.
+But to people like Ulbrich who watched this very technology come into being, there is no stopping the revolution afoot.

 “Porn is probably the least offensive part of this,” Ulbrich tells me now.
 “Pixel by pixel, it begins the war of what’s real.”